 Fear not, you can still get the best of both worlds without requiring iTunes.
 Airfoil is a fantastic little software device that enables you to hear your audio tracks through your Airport Express, from any Windows application that’s capable of playing audio.
 All it does is intercept the audio and output this via your Airport Express rather than your computer speakers.

 Airfoil goes much further than this.
 You can now use the tool to stream your desktop-based music to your iPhone or iPod Touch, meaning you do not need to keep your tracks on your iPhone, but store them on your computer hard drive instead.
 You can also send audio to the AppleTV and even other desktop computers around your home.

 Note that, in the UK at least, you can’t distribute audio around an office or public space without a commercial license.

-- Some corrections to debug settings have been made.
+- Some other small corrections have been made.